 Starting with the Woman in the Mirror

-I did this mirror exercise the other day, and I was surprised by the way it cut right through to the heart of my issues.
+I did this mirror exercise the other day, and I was surprised by the way it cut right through to the heart of how I was feeling.

 I immediately felt my eyes well up with tears.
 I couldn’t hide.
 I had to admit that I didn’t talk to myself in a loving way.

 I also found myself laughing with relief that this insight had found its way to me at last.
-What a breath of fresh air to finally find out that it’s NOT OK to be mean to yourself!
+What a breath of fresh air to be reminded that it’s NOT OK to be mean to yourself!
 And more than that, it’s not OK to not love yourself.

 I suddenly noticed that I looked prettier, happier, and lighter in the mirror.
 Imagine that.